 You will meet with the Background Investigator to go over the background process.
 Candidates are required to complete a detailed PHS.
 Your own hand must neatly and completely fill out this document.
 All time periods in your background must be covered.
 All statements are subject to verification.
 Inaccuracies or incomplete statements may disqualify you.

 You may apply online through the Stanford Jobs website.
-Type PSO into the 'keywords' field.
+Type Public Safety Officer into the 'keywords' field.
 Select the desired position and click the "apply online" button.

 You may also email our Recruitment Specialist, Robert Contreras, at: firstname.lastname@example.org for additional information.